Tatjana Ječmenica

 Ječmenica won six singles and three doubles titles on the ITF Circuit in her career.
 On 24 June 1996, she reached her best singles ranking at world No. 72.
 On 29 July 1996, she peaked at No. 88 in doubles rankings.
+Her sister, Aleksandra also played professional tennis.

 In Grand Slams her best result was reaching the second round at the US Open in 1995 and at the French Open in 1996.

 Career

 Ječmenica started playing tennis in her hometown of Novi Sad at the age of seven and attended the same school and played in the same tennis club as Monica Seles.

 Juniors

 In 1993, as a second seed Ječmenica reached the final of Orange Bowl 16s, where she was defeated by fifth seed Stephanie Halsell, who avenged previous years loss to Ječmenica in the quarterfinals of Junior Orange Bowl 14s (Ječmenica was eventually stopped in the semifinals of that tournament).
 She won Port Washington 14s.
 In 1994, she lost in the first round of Junior French Open, but won German Junior Open, a Grade 1 event, without losing a set in the tournament.